akashdeep000/prelink/api-info.md

 Here is the simple way to call the api described bellow:

-Just send a GET request on this like this -
+Just send a GET request on our API endpoint like this -

 ```js
 https://prelink-demo.vercel.app/api?url=:url